danielLaughlin/PlantStrategies/README.md

 Walker, LR, and Willig, MR. (1999).
 An introduction to terrestrial disturbances. pp. 1-16 in L. R. Walker, ed.
 Ecosystems of Disturbed Ground.
 Ecosystems of the World 16.
 Elsevier, The Netherlands.
 Walker, LR, and del Moral, R. (2003).
 Primary succession and ecosystem rehabilitation.
 Cambridge University Press, Cambridge, UK.

+'loehle1988.csv' was data extracted from the appendix in Loehle, C. (1988).
+Tree life history strategies: the role of defenses.
+Canadian Journal of Forest Research, 18, 209-222.